Shower Won’t Stop Running: Causes and Fixes

 1. Close the water at the mains to the bathroom.

-2. Open the shower diverter valve by removing any nuts, screws and bolts.
+2. Open the shower diverter valve by removing nuts, screws, and bolts.

 3. Check whether it is damaged or clogged.